Tongareva - A Remote Paradise In The South Pacific

-Tongareva(or Penrhyn Island) is a large atoll, the northern side of which is 537 nautical miles south of the equator.
-It is 190 nautical miles E.N.E. of Rakahanga, 325 miles westward of Vostok, 235 S.W. of Starbuck, and 649 miles south of Christmas Island.
-The anchorage at Omoka is almost exactly 9 degrees south, so that mariners find it a good place to check their instruments.
+Tongareva(or Penrhyn Island) is a huge atoll located 537 nautical miles south of the equator.
+It is located 190 nautical miles east of Rakahanga, 325 miles west of Vostok, 235 miles southeast of Starbuck, and 649 miles south of Christmas Island.
+The anchorage at Omoka is almost exactly 9 degrees south, making it a suitable site for seamen to check their instruments.

-The rim is mostly covered with low sand and coral islets, the land reaching a height of about 14 feet, and the tops of the coconut palms, pandanus and usual low trees about 50 feet.
-The land area is given as 4,000 acres.
+The rim is mostly covered with low sand and coral islets, with the land reaching a height of about 14 feet and the tops of coconut palms, pandanus, and other low trees reaching around 50 feet.
+The land area is stated to be 4,000 acres.